aerdnach/weather-app/README.md

-A simple nodejs based weater app (for study/practice).
+A simple nodejs/express based weater app (for study/practice).